 - Employ a mechanic to test car.
 If you are going to buy a second-hand car for £7,000, it would be worth paying £100 to a qualified mechanic to run the car through independent tests.
 This would give you more information.
 Also, the car dealer would be wary of trying to sell ‘duds’ if you were bringing a qualified mechanic to test.

 - No claims bonuses.
 To overcome asymmetric information in insurance, insurers will give big discounts for ‘no claims bonuses’ this is the best way of gaining better information about ‘careful’ and ‘unlucky’ consumers.

-The end of Asymmetric information?
+The end of asymmetric information?

 Some economists argue that the internet has helped to reduce the incidence of asymmetric information.
-For example, when guests go to visit hotels and restaurants – they can look at online reviews to have a better idea what to expect.
-Selling second hand goods through market places like Ebay relies on sellers building up good reviews.
+For example, when guests go to visit hotels and restaurants – they can look at online reviews to have a better idea of what to expect.
+Selling second-hand goods through market places like Ebay relies on sellers building up good reviews.
 Therefore, there is an incentive to only sell goods which are correctly marketed.